Epineda312/Tetris/README.md

 # Tetris
-Game of tetris made to play in a browser.
-Written in HTML and JavaScript.
+Game of tetris made to play in a web browser.